corespring/s3-play-plugin/README.md

 ## Running the example

-To set it up you'll need to add the following conf file: example/conf/amazon-s3.conf in which you specify `amazonKey` and `amazonSecret`.
+To set it up you'll need to add the following conf file: `example/conf/amazon-s3.conf` in which you specify `amazonKey` and `amazonSecret`.
+This will allow it to upload to a bucket.

-You'll also need to publish-local in the plugin folder.
+You'll also need to publish-local in the plugin folder, so that the dependency is available to the play app (not on a internet repo yet).